kostyfisik/jade/README.md

 function (f5).
 On success it will finish with (almost) zero mean value of global minima positioned at (1.0, 1.0, ..., 1.0) coordinate. https://en.wikipedia.org/wiki/Rosenbrock_function
 All individuals (candidate solutions) are shown as evaluated.

+The souce code of this test can be used as a `Hello world` example with JADE++, you can find it in file [test-jade-single-function.cc](https://github.com/kostyfisik/jade/blob/master/src/test-jade-single-function.cc)

      ./go.sh test